1. What is tamoxifen?

 Effects on periods

-Women who are still having regular periods may find that their periods change.
+If you’re still having regular periods, you may find your periods change.
 For example, they may be lighter, irregular or they may stop altogether.

 This may also be because the menopause has occurred naturally during this time or because other treatment such as has caused an earlier menopause.